Melchizedek6809/Nujel/README.md

 colorful charts you can see the results [here](https://wolkenwelten.net/nujel/report.html) here.

 ## Syntax
 A lot of the language is still undocumented, this is because I want to preserve myself the ability to change those parts of the language as I develop a better feeling for what works and what doesn't.
-To read about the (few) parts of Nujel that are pretty much final you can look at the [LANGUAGE.md](./LANGUAGE.md) document in this repository.
+You can look in the [docs](./docs/README.md) directory for documentation about the various parts of the Nujel language as well as how likely that part is to change.

 ## Current status
 Here is a collection of features already implemented, or about to be finished.